StaceyBros/Project01/README.md

 An event belongs a dropzone because it will only be held in that location.

 I implemented a map using JavaScript with the leaflet API.
+I loaded a .js file and .css file and looked at the tutorials to figure out how to implement the js code.
+I used MapTiler for the map tiles.

 ## Bugs/Issues